 Chief justice temporarily pauses end of Title 42 border restrictions

-El Paso, Texas — Supreme Court Chief Justice John Roberts on Monday granted an 11th-hour request by more than a dozen Republican-controlled states to temporarily pause a lower court ruling that had ordered the end of a COVID-19 border restriction known as Title 42.
+El Paso, Texas — Chief Justice John Roberts on Monday granted an 11th-hour request by more than a dozen Republican-controlled states who asked the Supreme Court to temporarily pause a lower court ruling that had ordered the end of a COVID-19 border restriction known as Title 42.

 In a one-page order on Monday, Roberts agreed to place on hold a November ruling that declared Title 42 illegal, pending further action from the full court.
 Roberts gave the Biden administration until Tuesday evening to respond.